 Is your Child's car seat installed correctly?

-If you are like most parents, one of the first things you purchase when a baby is on the way is an infant car seat.
 But are you sure that it is properly installed?
 According to the Canadian Paediatric Society, setting up a child seat and using it properly reduces the risk of fatal injury by 71% and the risk of serious injury by 67%.
 Read on for important tips to help keep your little one safe!

 Choosing the right car seat